-(1) MJH Group is committed to supporting a culture of professional behaviour, ethical conduct and integrity.
+The MJH Group (the “Group”) is committed to supporting a culture of professional behaviour, ethical conduct and integrity.
 The Group does not condone corrupt, illegal or other undesirable conduct by any officer, employee or related entity of the Group.

-(2) The MJH Group Code of Conduct and other policies have been developed to align with the Group’s values to ensure we promote and conform to the highest standards of integrity and professional conduct in our business activities.
+The Group’s Code of Conduct and other policies have been developed to align with the Group’s values to ensure we promote and conform to the highest standards of integrity and professional conduct in our business activities.

-(3) The MJH Group Whistleblower Policy (this Policy) has been established to ensure our employees and other stakeholders can raise concerns regarding misconduct or an improper state of affairs or circumstances without being subject to victimisation or detrimental treatment as a result.
+The Group’s Whistleblower Policy (the “Policy”) has been established to ensure our employees and other stakeholders can raise concerns regarding misconduct or an improper state of affairs or circumstances without being subject to victimisation or detrimental treatment as a result.

 Section 2.
 Purpose and Scope

-(6) This Policy details the framework for receiving, investigating and addressing disclosures that are eligible for whistleblowing protections (protected disclosures).
-It includes:
+This Policy details the framework for receiving, investigating and addressing disclosures that are eligible for whistleblowing protections (protected disclosures).

 of all entities within the Group, as well as all eligible whistleblowers and eligible recipients.